-- 4.1 Option 1 Do nothing: Not recommended as the pinch point fund is a key opportunity to secure funding for the delivery of local public transport priority measures in the short term and deliver key outcomes such as improved journey times and air quality. - 4.2 Option 2 Submission of a wider range and bigger number of Eols: Not recommended as a targeted submission will better reflect the City Council's key priorities.
+- 4.1 Option 1 Do nothing: Not recommended as the pinch point fund is a key opportunity to secure funding for the delivery of local public transport priority measures in the short term and deliver key outcomes such as improved journey times and air quality, as well as restricting through movements in the city centre. - 4.2 Option 2 Submission of a wider range and bigger number of Eols: Not recommended as a targeted submission will better reflect the City Council's key priorities.
 Other schemes that were considered but were discounted include other bus corridors, cycling improvements, packages of network management improvements and highway improvements.
-The Eols submitted were the most appropriate when considering the Council's priorities, LPPF's criteria and deliverability. - 4.3 Option 3 Submission of this Eol focusing on unlocking Birmingham cross-city bus routes through measures set out in this report and Appendix A, to secure funding for the delivery of local public transport priority measures in the short term.
+The Eols submitted were the most appropriate when considering the Council's priorities, LPPF's criteria and deliverability. - 4.3 Option 3 Submission of this EoI focusing on city centre traffic management and bus priority measures set out in this report and Appendix A, to secure funding for the delivery of local public transport priority measures in the short term.
 This is the recommended option as it aligns most closely with the Council's priorities and meets LPPF's criteria about being 'shovel-ready'.